bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 The accessory SHALL transition from separated to near-owner mode if it has reunited with the owner device for a duration no longer than 30 minutes.

 ## MAC address {#mac-address}
 The Bluetooth LE advertisement payload SHALL contain an address in the 6-byte Bluetooth MAC address field which looks random to all parties while being recognizable by the owner device.

+The address SHALL rotate periodically (see [Rotation policy](#rotation-policy)); otherwise if the same address is used for long periods of time, an adversary may be able to track a legitimate person carrying the accessory through local Bluetooth LE scanning devices.
+Same rules apply to all of the advertised payload.

+It is possible to generate the MAC address in a way which meets the privacy requirement while allowing the platform to recognize an owned accessory without ambiguity using the MAC address, as defined in {{implementation-owned}}.
-The address type SHALL be set as a non-resolvable private address or as a static device address, as defined in Random Device Address in Vol 6, Part B, Section 1.3.2 of the {{BTCore5.4}}.
+When taking this approach, the address type SHALL be set as a non-resolvable private address or as a static device address, as defined in Random Device Address in Vol 6, Part B, Section 1.3.2 of the {{BTCore5.4}}.

-The owner MUST be able to predict the MAC address or the payload advertised by the accessory at any given time in order to suppress unwanted tracking alerts caused by a device’s owned accessory.
+The owner MUST be able to predict the MAC address value at any given time in order to suppress unwanted tracking alerts caused by a device’s owned accessory.
 See [Owned Accessory Identification](#owned-accessory-identification) for additional details.

-The address SHALL rotate periodically (see [Rotation policy](#rotation-policy)); otherwise if the same address is used for long periods of time, an adversary may be able to track a legitimate person carrying the accessory through local Bluetooth LE scanning devices.
-Same rules apply to any other identifiable content of the advertised payload.

-A general approach to generate addresses meeting this requirement these properties is to construct them using a Pseudo-Random Function (PRF) taking as input a key established during the association of the accessory and either a counter or coarse notion of time.
-The counter or coarse notion of time allows for the address to change periodically.
-The key allows the owner devices to predict the sequence of addresses for the purposes of recognizing its associated accessories.

-This construction allows accessories to define their own MAC address generation process while also providing a means to meet the requirements for [owned accessory identification](#owned-accessory-identification).
+Alternatively, the owner recognizable value may be placed in Proprietary company payload data defined in [Proprietary company payload](#proprietary-company-payload).
+In this scenario, the MAC address of the accessory advertisement may be set to resolvable private address.

 ### Rotation policy
 An accessory SHALL rotate its address on any transition from near-owner state to separated state as well as any transition from separated state to near-owner state.